BobGanti/URLAI/README.md

 URL AI Assistant offers an intuitive interface for users to interact with and retrieve information from a knowledge base constructed from document content.

 # Features #
   a.
-URL Processing: URL AI Assistant allows for the scraping of websites, vectorising the content and storing in a vector database (ChromaDB) enhancing its knowledge base with the content extracted from these documents.
+URL Processing: URL AI Assistant allows for the scraping of websites, vectorising the content and storing in a vector database (ChromaDB) enhancing its knowledge base with the content extracted from these websites.

   b.
 Conversational Interface: Built with Streamlit, the application provides a chat-like interface for querying the knowledge base in a natural, conversational manner.

   c.
 Customizable Prompts: Integrates with OpenAI's embeddings for customizable prompt engineering, enabling refined responses based on the content of the knowledge base.

 # Installation #